 If you find that it takes a long time for the milk to start spraying when you pump, try hand expressing at the beginning of your sessions.

 Letdown (the process that releases milk from your breasts) is a conditioned response, and some women have a harder time triggering this reflex with a pump.
-You may find that you are able to get a letdown faster using hand expression, and then once your milk has let down, you can switch to pumping.
+You may find that you are able to get a letdown faster using hand expression; then, once your milk has let down, you can switch to pumping.

 2. Getting a second letdown